 Interested in what it’s like for Instacart shoppers?
 Read Instacart vs. DoorDash: Which One is Better for Drivers?

 Which stores does Instacart work with?

-The only noticeable void is Trader Joe’s, who doesn’t work with any delivery services.
-Trader Joe’s VP of marketing recently explained that they would rather invest their resources in their people rather than invest them in the cost it would take to plan and implement delivery services.
+The only noticeable store missing from Instacart is Trader Joe’s, and they don’t work with any delivery services.
+In 2020, Trader Joe’s VP of marketing said in the company’s podcast that they would rather invest their resources in their people rather than invest them in the cost it would take to plan and implement delivery services.

 What can I order from Instacart?